climateconnect/climateconnect/README.md

 1. Go to backend directory `cd backend`
 2. Run `pip install -r requirements.txt` to install all backend libararies.
 3. Create `.pyenv` to include backend environment variables.
-[Connect with other colloablators to get env variables]
+Note: Connect with other collaborators to get env variables
 4. Run `python manage.py makemigrations` to run django migrations.
-[This command is used for when you first start or whenever you are adding or updating database models]
+Note: This command is used for when you first start or whenever you are adding or updating database models.
 5. Run server using `python manage.py runserver`.

 ### Frontend

-1. From main directory Run `yarn install` to download all NPM packages
+1. From main directory Run `yarn install` to download all npm packages
 2. Add `.env` file for frontend environment variables.
 3. Run `yarn dev` to start developing

 ### To Deploy

 1. Run `yarn build` to build our the website
 2. ???
 Rest of deploy procedure is work in progress.
-Backend deploy Comming soon!
+Backend deploy coming soon!